-- (1) A person may remove a honey super from a hive and move the honey super to an enclosed, bee proof space, for the purpose of extracting honey that is an apiary product. - (2) A person in charge of bees who is moving a honey super under subclause (1): - (a) may only move the honey super to premises within the Varroa mite eradication emergency zone and cannot enter a different emergency zone when moving the super, and - (b) must not move the brood box or any part of the brood box. - (3) Before moving the honey super, the person in charge of bees must: - (a) decontaminate the vehicle to be used for transporting the honey super by removing any honey or wax from the interior or exterior of the vehicle by washing with warm, soapy water, and - (b) take all practicable measures to clear bees from the honey super, - (c) close the honey super so that no bees can enter, and - (d) seal the honey super to make bee proof and prevent leakage of apiary product. - (4) The person transporting the bees must: - (a) ensure that the honey super and any apiary equipment on the vehicle are fully covered while being moved, and - (b) ensure that the honey super remains sealed until it reaches the enclosed, bee proof space. - (5) The person transporting the honey super to the enclosed, bee proof space must transport the honey super by the most direct route and cannot transport honey supers from more than one premises at a time. - (6) Immediately after arriving at the premises at which the honey will be extracted, the person transporting the honey super must: - (a) unload the honey super from the vehicle, and - (b) move the honey super to the enclosed, bee proof space at which extraction of honey will occur. - (7) Once the honey has been extracted, honey supers cannot be placed on another hive until they have been: - (a) stored in a bee proof manner for 21 days, or - (b) stored in cold storage at -15 degrees Celsius for 72 hours.
+- (1) A person may remove a honey super from a hive and move the honey super to an enclosed, bee proof space, for the purpose of extracting honey that is an apiary product. - (2) The person who is moving a honey super under subclause (1): - (a) may only move the honey super once, from the hive to the enclosed, bee proof space, - (b) may only move the honey super to premises within the Varroa mite eradication emergency zone and cannot enter a different emergency zone when moving the super, and - (c) must not move the brood box or any part of the brood box. - (3) Before moving the honey super, the person must: - (a) decontaminate the vehicle to be used for transporting the honey super by removing any honey or wax from the interior or exterior of the vehicle by washing with warm, soapy water, and - (b) take all practicable measures to clear bees from the honey super, and - (c) seal the honey super to make bee proof and prevent leakage of apiary product. - (4) The person transporting the honey super must: - (a) ensure that the honey super and any apiary equipment on the vehicle are fully covered while being moved, and - (b) ensure that the honey super remains sealed until it reaches the enclosed, bee proof space. - (5) The person transporting the honey super to the enclosed, bee proof space must transport the honey super by the most direct route and cannot transport honey supers from more than one premises at a time. - (6) Immediately after arriving at the premises at which the honey will be extracted, the person transporting the honey super must: - (a) unload the honey super from the vehicle, and - (b) move the honey super to the enclosed, bee proof space at which extraction of honey will occur. - (7) Once the honey has been extracted, honey supers cannot be placed on another hive until they have been: - (a) stored in a bee proof manner for 21 days, or - (b) stored in cold storage at -15 degrees Celsius for 72 hours.

 Note.
-This clause does not authorise the movement or use of honey supers.

-- (8) After transporting the honey super, the person responsible for the transport must, before leaving the premises to which the honey super was transported: - (a) decontaminate the vehicle that was used to transport the honey super and any apiary equipment used for the extraction of honey that was on the vehicle when the honey super was transported or that may have otherwise had contact with bees or honey by:
+1. This subclause does not authorise the movement or use of honey supers.
+Clause 27 authorises the movement of empty honey supers within the Varroa mite eradication emergency zone.

-- (i) scraping and cleaning any hive material that has leaked from the honey super or apiary equipment, - (ii) placing that material into a disposable garbage bag which must be sealed and stored in a way that ensures that the contents of the bag do not come into contact with bees for 21 days, and - (iii) removing any honey or wax from the interior or exterior of the vehicle by washing with warm, soapy water to remove honey and apiary product, and - (b) take all reasonable measures to ensure that the vehicle and any clothing worn by the person is free from bees and mites.
+- 2. Once a honey super has been stored in a bee proof manner for 21 days, or stored in cold storage at -15 degrees Celsius for 72 hours, and has had no subsequent contact with bees it becomes an empty honey super. - (8) After transporting the honey super, the person responsible for the transport must, before leaving the premises to which the honey super was transported: - (a) decontaminate the vehicle that was used to transport the honey super and any apiary equipment used for the extraction of honey that was on the vehicle when the honey super was transported or that may have otherwise had contact with bees or honey by: - (i) scraping and cleaning any hive material that has leaked from the honey super or apiary equipment, - (ii) placing that material into a disposable garbage bag which must be sealed and stored in a way that ensures that the contents of the bag do not come into contact with bees for 21 days, and - (iii) removing any honey or wax from the interior or exterior of the vehicle by washing with warm, soapy water to remove honey and apiary product, and - (b) take all reasonable measures to ensure that the vehicle and any clothing worn by the person is free from bees and mites.